 Courts have granted customs agents extensive rights to search, without probable cause, literally anything you have with you when you cross the U.S. / Canadian border.
-U.S. courts have upheld the U.S. CBP’s right to perform searches that might otherwise violate a U.S. citizen’s Fourth Amendment rights.
+U.S. courts have upheld the U.S. Customs and Border Protection’s right to perform searches that might otherwise violate a U.S. citizen’s Fourth Amendment rights.
 Both the U.S. and Canadian border services assert the right to search – and seize – any electronic or digital storage devices such as laptops, tablets, discs, digital cameras, cell phones, and hard drives.
 U.S. Customs searches over 30,000 phones and other electronic devices per year.

 What can they search on your electronic devices?